HigherOrderCO/HVM/HOW.md

 Since functions and constructors are treated the same, this means there is nothing preventing us from writing copatterns, by just swapping the roles of eliminators and introducers.
-That is, for example, consider the program below:
+As an example, consider the program below:

 ```javascript
 // List Map function